abhishekchougule/Spatial-spaxel-binning/README.md

 * `execute_binning.ipynb` - A comprehensive Jupyter Notebook example demonstrating the full end-to-end pipeline logic.
 * `Main_binning_code.py` - Contains the logic for the iterative "grow-and-lock" spatial loops and the accretion phase.
 * `binning_functions.py` - Calculates galactocentric coordinates, bin positions and S/N.
-* `spectrum_functions.py` - Extract spectra based on window sizes.
+* `spectrum_functions.py` - Extract and fit central and global spectra to get required line info.
+Extract spectra based on window sizes.
-* `input_reading_module.py` - Modules to ingest data cubes, variance arrays, and metadata parameters.
 * `bin_plots.py` - Visualization tools to map and evaluate the final bin configurations.
 * `MHDFS-0003-cube.fits` - Example data cube file provided to test the pipeline out of the box.